 Pay more than the minimum payment due on your credit card.
 Depending on your balance, it could take you years and thousands of dollars in interest to pay it all off when you make only minimum payments.

 One exception: If you have multiple cards with balances, you could pay the minimum on all but one.
-Pay extra on that one, and when it’s paid off, you can then make larger payments toward a second card while you pay the minimum on the rest… and so on.
+Pay extra for that one, and when it’s paid off, you can then make larger payments toward a second card while you pay the minimum for the rest… and so on.